His Bitter Half: Plot

-The woman duck then demands that Daffy take Wentworth to the zoo.
-Despite a threat from his wife to pluck every feather from Daffy's body if he refuses, Daffy stands his ground, "No zoo.".
-He then walks out through the door with packed suitcases in hand, retorting, "Nobody's going to tell this little black duck what to do!".
-His body (below the shoulders) has been stripped clean of feathers, just as his now ex-wife had promised.
-He does not look back.
+The lady duck then demands that Daffy take Wentworth to the zoo.
+Despite a threat from his wife to pluck every feather from Daffy's body if he refuses, Daffy stands his ground and instead walks out through the door with packed suitcases in hand, retorting that no one is gonna tell him what to do.
+However, his body (below the shoulders) has been stripped clean of feathers, just as the lady duck had promised.
+Nevertheless, he leaves and does not look back.